Kaichloe/KaiSays/README.md

 # Kai-Says

-Kai-Says is a take of the classic game Simon Says with extra twist and turns!
+Kai-Says is a take on the classic game Simon Says with extra twist and turns!

 ## Technologies
   * Vanilla JavaScript